JakeD520/Lucian/03_Episodes/S01E01/Scene 6.md

 _(beat — quieter, her voice catching)_
 It's like I'm only wearing the mask.
 Pretending to be what I can never really be.

-Her eyes glisten.
-She unconsciously balls her fist, nails biting into her palm.

 (HOLD.
 Kaelarys watches, face softening.)

 Kaelarys steps closer, slow, deliberate.
-She takes Lyra's hand, pries the fingers open gently, and traces the **star tattoo** there.
+She takes Lyra's hand and traces the **star tattoo** there.

-(HOLD.
-Her thumb moves in slow circles.)

 **KAELARYS** (softly, comforting)
 No, Lyra… don't you see?